 Social media is both a space where norms may shift organically, and which can be used to catalyse norm change.
 It is a space where information and ideas can be discussed, and where networks of people who do not necessarily know each other offline are exposed to one another's views and experiences.
 It is also a space where certain individuals can develop positions of influence, as self-defined 'influencers', or because of the number of their followers and subscribers, giving them unprecedented platforms to reinforce norms or to nudge shifts in particular directions.
-Finally, the nature of social media algorithms - discussed in more detail in Diepeveen (2022) and Noble (2018) - means that content and posts that receive 'likes' are more likely to be shown to others, and, therefore, more likely to influence their thinking and behaviour.
+Finally, the nature

+Social media is both a space where norms may shift organically, and which can be used to catalyse norm change. of social media algorithms - discussed in more detail in Diepeveen (2022) and Noble (2018) - means that content and posts that receive 'likes' are more likely to be shown to others, and, therefore, more likely to influence their thinking and behaviour.